 The proposed EU-U.S. Privacy Shield is designed to replace the now defunct Safe Harbor scheme which was developed to protect the transfer of personal data between the EU and the United States.
 However, the framework only addresses one aspect of risk in dealing with data.
-It does not account for contentious regulatory, investigatory or dispute situations – where there is a paramount need to trawl and mine data (e.g. digital documents, e-mail communications and other relevant material).
-Additionally, and arguably more critical, risks exist that make decisions on data handling fundamental to the successful management of a case.
+It does not account for contentious regulatory, investigatory or dispute situations — where there is a paramount need to trawl and mine data (e.g., digital documents, email communications and other relevant material).
+Additionally, and arguably more critically, risks exist that make decisions on data handling fundamental to the successful management of a case.

 Background on the EU-U.S. Privacy Shield

-The criticism in effect speaks to the core differences between the U.S. and the EU in terms of how data protection and privacy laws are viewed.
+The criticism, in effect, speaks to the core differences between the U.S. and the EU in terms of how data protection and privacy laws are viewed.
 In the EU, privacy is considered a fundamental human right.
-There, it is a popular view to respect others’ personal and family lives including their related iInternet communications.
+There, it is a popular view to respect others’ personal and family lives, including their related internet communications.
 Although there has been a recent decision in the European Court of Human Rights regarding employers’ access to employees’ private communications sent via work hours, it still remains territory that must be carefully considered before being seized in an examination.

 The Jurisdiction Debate

 However, one of the more critical risks that must be considered examines jurisdiction, specifically, whether moving data to one jurisdiction from another creates other external risks.
 For example, moving data to the U.S. from another jurisdiction suddenly places it within the reach of both U.S. law enforcement agencies and courts/plaintiffs — especially if the data is transferred prior to any privilege or relevance review.
 It is obviously unavoidable to move data that has to be disclosed, but moving an entire dataset is something that should be considered with extreme caution.